 - 1 part organic acacia powder

-- distilled water or organic fennel tincture
+- distilled water or organic fennel extract

-Mix dry ingredients in a bowl.
-Use a glass dropper to add one dropperful of liquid at a time to the bowl.
-Keep adding one dropper of liquid until the mixture holds together in a clump, similar to the consistency of cookie dough.
-Be careful not to add too much liquid.
+- Keep adding one dropper-full at a time until mixture just holds together in a clump, similar to the consistency of cookie dough.
+Be careful not to add too much liquid!
 Form into small lozenges about the size of a pencil eraser.

-Soothing Marshmallow Rose Tea
+Soothing Marshmallow Rose Tea Recipe